klmcwhirter/huntwords/README.md

 ## Usage

-Just docker-compose.
+Run `docker compose up` or `pdm run up`.
 Upon startup the ui component will display the ports exposed.

 ```
 ui_1               | -- ------------------------------------------------------------